 Complement levels (C3, C4)

 Test results may alter management and preclude the need for biopsy.
 For example, demonstration of cryoglobulins suggests mixed cryoglobulinemia (eg, from chronic inflammatory disorders such as systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more , Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
 It is characterized by dryness of the mouth, eyes, and other mucous membranes ... read more , or hepatitis C virus Hepatitis C, Chronic Hepatitis C is a common cause of chronic hepatitis.
 It is often asymptomatic until manifestations of chronic liver disease occur.
 Diagnosis is confirmed by finding positive anti-HCV and positive... read more infection), and demonstration of a monoclonal protein on serum or urine protein electrophoresis suggests a monoclonal gammopathy (eg, multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
-Common manifestations include lytic lesions in bones causing... read more ), especially in patients > 50 years who have anemia Overview of Decreased Erythropoiesis Anemia, a decrease in the number of red blood cells (RBCs), hemoglobin (Hb) content, or hematocrit (Hct), can result from decreased RBC production (erythropoiesis), increased RBC destruction... read more .
+Common manifestations include lytic lesions in bones that cause... read more ), especially in patients > 50 years who have anemia Overview of Decreased Erythropoiesis Anemia, a decrease in the number of red blood cells (RBCs), hemoglobin (Hb) content, or hematocrit (Hct), can result from decreased RBC production (erythropoiesis), increased RBC destruction... read more .

 Renal biopsy Renal biopsy Biopsy of the urinary tract requires a trained specialist (nephrologist, urologist, or interventional radiologist).
 Indications for diagnostic biopsy include unexplained nephritic or nephrotic... read more is indicated in adults to diagnose the disorder causing idiopathic nephrotic syndrome.
 Idiopathic nephrotic syndrome in children is most likely minimal change disease Minimal Change Disease Minimal change disease causes abrupt onset of edema and heavy proteinuria, mostly in children.
 Renal function is typically normal.
 Diagnosis is based on clinical findings or renal biopsy.
-Prognosis... read more and is usually presumed without biopsy unless the patient fails to improve during a trial of corticosteroids.
+Treatment... read more and is usually presumed without biopsy unless the patient fails to improve during a trial of corticosteroids.
 Specific biopsy findings are discussed under the individual disorders.

 Treatment of causative disorder